wiseman-timelord/BethesdaGameEspCleaner/README.md

 Status: Alpha

 ### Description
 Its P.A.C.T. for ALL BETHESDA GAMES compatible with Auto-Clean versions of xEdit....!!!
+Its shaping up that the user may put 1 xEdit Auto-Clean in each ".\Thread" folder, thus enabling dual thread processing of Esps.

 ### Preview
 - The new dual-thread version (Yes its 2x faster than P.A.C.T.)...